vitessio/website/content/en/docs/design-docs/benchmark/arewefastyet.md

 ### Pull Request needing benchmarks

 When a pull request affect the performance of Vitess, one might wish to benchmark it before merging it.
-The latter can be done by setting the `Benchmark me` label to your pull request.
-Following the Pull Request CRON schedule, the head commit of your pull request will be benchmarked and compared against the pull request's base.
+This can be done by setting the `Benchmark me` label to your pull request.
+The corresponding CRON schedule will be used to start benchmarking the head commit of your pull request and to compare against the pull request's base.

 ## Website